-Practical Nursing - LPN (PN12)
+PRACTICAL NURSING - LPN (PN12)

-Program Description: The Practical Nursing program is designed to prepare students to write the NCLEX-PN for licensure as practical nurses.
-The program prepares graduates to give competent nursing care.
-This is done through a selected number of academic and occupational courses providing a variety of techniques and materials necessary to assist the student in acquiring the needed knowledge and skills to give competent care.
-A variety of clinical experiences is planned so that theory and practice are integrated under the guidance of the clinical instructor.
+The Practical Nursing program supports the commitment of SRTC to serve the needs of the eleven (11) surrounding counties within the SRTC service delivery area, the state of Georgia and the Southeast Region.
+The Practical Nursing program is designed to prepare students to take the NCLEX-PN for licensure as practical nurses.
+Through academic and occupational coursework, the program prepares graduates to give competent nursing care.
+Through these courses, students learn techniques and gain knowledge to provide competent care.
+Various clinical experiences, under the guidance of the clinical instructor, are integrated into the curriculum so that theory is put into practice.
 Program graduates receive a practical nursing diploma and have the qualifications of an entry-level practical nurse.